 |Delete a project||

-To edit project properties, click the button to view the General pane.
+To edit project properties, choose a project and open the General pane.
 Edit the project name or project description.

-To manage users in a project, click the button to view the Users pane.
+To manage users in a project, choose a project and open the Users pane.

 |Delete a user||

-To allocate licenses to a project, or track license usage for a project, click Licenses in the left pane.
+To allocate licenses to a project, or track license usage for a project, choose a project and open the Licenses pane.

-To add and remove on-premises load generators for your projects, click the Load Generator button and select the On-Premise tab.
+To add and remove on-premises load generators for your projects, choose a project, open the Load Generators pane, and select the On-Premises tab.

 |Add a load generator||